 Bemidji Community Theater Sets Stage for “One Flew Over the Cuckoo’s Nest”

-In 1962, Ken Kesey published his first novel, titled, “One Flew Over the Cuckoo’s Nest,” which highlighted the way psychology and psychiatry was practiced in the time, and now over 60 years, and several adaptations later, this story is being brought to life by the Bemidji Community Theater.
+In 1962, Ken Kesey published his first novel, titled “One Flew Over the Cuckoo’s Nest,” which highlighted the way psychology and psychiatry was practiced in the time.
+Now over 60 years and several adaptations later, this story is being brought to life by Bemidji Community Theater.

-“The most challenging aspect is that, I’m a completely different person.” said actor, Ann Marie Newman, who plays Nurse Ratched, “I’m a bleeding heart person!
-I fell everything, I’m very empathic, and Nurse Ratched lacks complete empathy.”
+“The most challenging aspect is that, I’m a completely different person,” said actor Ann Marie Newman, who plays Nurse Ratched.
+“I’m a bleeding heart person!
+I feel everything, I’m very empathic, and Nurse Ratched lacks complete empathy.”

-“We’ve been just a fun team, and as we’ve gone along and learned our lines…” said actor, Joseph Boudreau, who plays Chief Bromden, “…It’s just been fun to work with these people.”
+“We’ve been just a fun team, and as we’ve gone along and learned our lines and learned the layout of the play and the set and all our cues and light and sound, it’s just been fun to work with these people,” said actor Joseph Boudreau, who plays Chief Bromden.

-Performances will be from February 2nd until February 12th.
-February 5th and 12th’s performances are set to take place at 2 p.m. while the remaining performances will be at 7 p.m.
+The play will open Thursday, Feb.
+2 and go through Sunday, Feb.
+12 at the BCT’s Performing Arts Center.
+Performances on the 5th and 12th are set to take place at 2 p.m., while the remaining shows will be at 7 p.m.
+More information on the play along with tickets can be found at the Bemidji Community Theater website.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.